Readers reviews

 Selling Without Selling: The Art of Relationship in Luxury Retail

-Non-aggressive selling, the building of trust, restraint, discretion, and respect for the client’s timing.
+Non-aggressive selling, building trust, measure, discretion and respect for the client’s timing.

 Chapter 31